 Cole decided to combine his love of golf with his passion to help others.
 With the help of his family and friends, it was then that the Swing Back at Cancer Golf Tournament was born.

 What started as a small idea to raise a little money, has grown into an annual charity golf tournament and silent auction that is sponsored by some of the region's most prominent businesses.
-In just two years, Swing Back At Cancer has raised over $110,000 with 100% of the profit going to the Angel Foundation's Teen Outreach Program.
+In just five years, Swing Back At Cancer has raised almost $175,000 with 100% of the profit going to the Angel Foundation's Teen Outreach Program.

 Having attended several Teen Outreach events to see first hand how the donations are used, Cole and the rest of the Swing Back At Cancer team members feel more motivated and optimistic than ever to grow the tournament.